Hassyunity/Hassyunity/README.md

 # Hassy Tsihoarana 🇲🇬

-I'm Hassy Tsihoarana, a web developer specializing in automated testing and ruby on rails
+I'm Hassy Tsihoarana, a web developer specializing in automated testing, ruby on rails and node.js

 ## About Me
 💼 Check out my **[Portfolio](https://hassy.onrender.com)** to see some of my projects in action.